nosarthur/nosarthur.github.io/_drafts/gita-milestone4.md

     process = await asyncio.create_subprocess_exec(*cmds, cwd=path)
     await process.wait()
 ```

+## add test

+## the interleaving output problem

+I am running multiple git fetch command in several repo directories.
+The symptom I had is that when git fetch are run on multiple repos, their
+outputs to the screen get interleaved.

 The terminal outputs are interleaved because `await process.wait()` hands back
 control to its caller anytime IO blocks.
 This problem can be reproduced by the